 Solving the problems using maps

 Climate-Smart MAP was implemented in the 13 provinces of the MRD from November 2016 to May 2017.
 Based on the inputs of the researchers and experts, and indigenous knowledge on local topography, current infrastructure, hydrological management scheme, and provincial land use plans, risks maps on salinity intrusion, drought, and flooding were developed.
-Using these maps, each province formulated adaptation plans for their rice production system.
+Using these maps, each province formulated adaptation plans for their rice production systems.

 Maps open a lot of possibilities when adapting to climate change.
 Mapping might be simple, but it is a good starting point of a complex response that will be evolving in the future.”